-Minnesota law recently changed.
-A new statute now allows health licensing boards to bypass an informal investigation process and serve a nurse with a temporary suspension order if the board has probable cause to believe that the nurse presents an imminent risk of harm to others.
+In Minnesota, the statute now allows health licensing boards to bypass an informal investigation process and serve a nurse with a temporary suspension order if the board has probable cause to believe that the nurse presents an imminent risk of harm to others.
 The day you are served with the order, you can no longer practice and will have to defend your license in a contested case hearing.

 At the Law Office of Sivertson and Barrette, P.A., in St. Paul, Minnesota, we represent nurses served with these temporary orders for suspension, which are being used more frequently by the Minnesota Board of Nursing.
-We also:

-- Respond to letters of inquiry: Letters of inquiry are used in situations that have been deemed less severe.
+We can help.
+Letters of inquiry are used in situations that have been deemed less severe.
 However, it is still critical that nurses take them seriously.
 If the board does not receive a timely response or is unsatisfied with your response, it may take action against your license or schedule a conference to meet with a board review panel.
 We can guide you through writing your response, and articulating the facts while protecting your rights.

-- Respond to notices of conference: A notice of conference informs you that you must appear before a board review panel, outlines allegations against you and asks you to respond to them in writing 14 days prior to the conference.
+A notice of conference informs you that you must appear before a board review panel, outlines allegations against you and asks you to respond to them in writing 14 days prior to the conference.
 You may also be asked to provide documentation of your continuing education courses, employment history, performance evaluations, and mental health or substance use history.
 The written response is critical to your defense.
 We are here to assist you in drafting the document and determining what supporting evidence to include with the response.

-- Provide contested case hearing representation and representation during board hearings: Sometimes it is necessary to take your case to a contested case hearing before an administrative law judge at the Office of Administrative Hearings.
+- Contested case hearing representation and representation during board hearings: Sometimes it is necessary to take your case to a contested case hearing before an administrative law judge at the Office of Administrative Hearings.
 The hearing is similar to a trial where evidence is presented and witnesses testify.
 The administrative law judge then makes a recommendation to the board of nursing on whether disciplinary action is warranted.
 A hearing is then held before the board to determine whether disciplinary action will be taken.
 Our experienced trial attorneys have over 40 years of experience defending health care professionals in these situations.

-- Guide you through Department of Human Services (DHS) or Minnesota Department of Health (MDH) investigations: If your employer is licensed through one of these agencies, it must report alleged misconduct to DHS or MDH.
+- Department of Human Services (DHS) or Minnesota Department of Health (MDH) investigations: If your employer is licensed through one of these agencies, it must report alleged misconduct to DHS or MDH.
 The agencies will open an investigation, and will likely want to interview you.
 You have the right to be represented by a lawyer.
 It is never a good idea to enter into an investigation on your own.
 Talk with us before communicating with DHS or MDH.
 Your professional license is at risk.

-Some nurses choose to forego the advice of an experienced attorney in favor of representing themselves.
+Some nurses choose to forego the advice of an experienced nursing license defense attorney in favor of representing themselves.
 They mistakenly believe they can handle the matter without help.
 Others seek to cut costs or keep the matter private out of embarrassment.
 Whatever the reason, self-representation is rarely the best choice.
 When faced with discipline or the potential loss of your nursing license, it is critical to seek legal counsel as soon as possible to protect your reputation and livelihood.